Program of Continuing Studies (PCS)

 For those seeking CPD:

 • Attendance and participation in the seminars is required.
+A CPD certificate will be issued.

 Program Timetable